andirs/impyte/README.md

 ## Limits and Notes
 The current version is a work in progress.
 First imputation methods are implemented but pre-processing steps need additional documentation.

+## Python 3.6
+There is a Python 3.6 version under development.
+To use impyte with python3.6 use impyte3.py.
+All operations work the same as with impyte.
+Future development might concentrate only on Python3.6>=.